 I’ve said this before countless times, and no doubt I’ll say it again, but the best place to spot the Eiffel Tower at sunrise is from the Parvis de Trocadéro.
-Oh, and from the water mirror below.
+Oh, and from the water mirror (Fountain of Warsaw) below.
 Throughout the year, the sun rises up, from behind the Eiffel Tower, filling the sky with candy colours.

-From the top of the Paris Pantheon
+#9 From the top of the Paris Pantheon

 Of all the unusual places to see the Eiffel Tower in Paris, seeing the Dame de Fer from the top of the Pantheon is probably my favourite.
 It’s here you’ll find the iconic Fouquet’s Pendulum (or, a replica at least!), and many famous French people entombed.

-From the top of the Arc de Triomphe
+#10 Eiffel Tower from the top of the Arc de Triomphe

-There’s no denying that the best view in all of Paris must be from the top of the Arc de Triomphe!
+There’s no denying that the best view of the Eiffel Tower in all of Paris must be from the top of the Arc de Triomphe!
 I’ve previously said that you shouldn’t go up the Eiffel Tower when visiting the city.
 Mainly because it’s in the centre of a green space and so you can’t really see those iconic rooftops, but also partly because you can’t see the Eiffel Tower if you’re on it!

-From a rooftop, any rooftop!
+#11 Eiffel Tower from a rooftop, any rooftop!